-URL stands for Uniform Resource Locator which is used for identifying a resource, and it is a subset of URI.
+URL expands to Uniform Resource Locator which is used for identifying a resource, and it is a subset of URI.
 URI (Uniform Resource Identifier) offers more simple and extendable way of identifying a resource.

 The URL and URI can be differentiated with the fact that URI can represent the URL and the URN of the resource at the same time, but URL just can specify the address of the resource.
-URI is more general term rather than URL and URN which are more restrictive in a sense.
+URI is more common term as compared to URL and URN which are more limited in a sense.